 Your saved webpage will now appear on your home screen just like any other app.
 To move it somewhere else, simply tap and hold until the icons begin to shake, then drag the webpage to a new location.
 To delete the webpage, tap and hold again, but this time, tap the "X" icon.
 When prompted, tap "Delete."

 When you're happy with your webpage's location, simply tap on it to open the link.
-The webpage will open as a new tab in Safari.
+The webpage will open as a new tab in Safari if it's from a regular website.
 If you already had the page open when you tapped on your home screen shortcut, it will promptly reload.